 WU Check-in is the basis for in-house contact tracing.
 With the WU Check-in, students and teachers are able to register their seat in courses & exams and thus ensure a quick and targeted tracing of contact persons.

-Please remind your students to check-in at the beginning of the course/examination, for an easier check-in you can show theon your slides.
-You can check the status of the students directly in the web application (in the dashboard).
+- Please remind your students to check-in at the beginning of the course/examination.
+You can monitor the status of students directly in the web application (in the dashboard).

 What happens in case of a COVID case in your course/exam?

 If students who participated in one of your courses/exams inform WU of their positive test result, you as the teacher of the course will be contacted by Inhouse Contact Tracing and asked to answer some detailed questions.
 These detailed questions refer to the accuracy of the check-in data, the setting of the course (group work, presentation, external visit, etc.) as well as to the compliance with the safety measures.
 Only after assessing the information that you provide, it is possible to make a risk assessment.

 We ask you not to pass on any information to students or take any action yourself at this stage.

 As soon as the risk assessment has been completed, you and your students will be informed about the next steps.

 If the WU Check-in was apparently not used or only used by a very small number of students, we assume that you used a different method of documentation.
 For courses that take place externally, you as the course instructor are nonetheless responsible for the documentation of attendance and seating.
 In such cases, you will be asked by e-mail to submit the attendance list including seat documentation for the course unit(s)/examination within 24 hours.

 To ensure successful contact tracing, group work in courses requires special documentation.
 If a COVID case occurs in your course, the contact tracing team will ask you, among other things, whether any group work took place in the respective course unit.
 Please consider the following points when working in groups: